cmm25/ether/README.md

 - **Voting System** - Secure, transparent voting mechanism
 - **NFT Minting** - Automatic minting for campaign winners

+## 📝 Smart Contracts Overview

+- **CampaignManager**: Handles creation, management, and closure of art campaigns.
+- **ArtworkSubmission**: Manages submission and validation of artworks to campaigns.
+- **Voting**: Implements secure, transparent voting for campaign entries.
+- **GalleryNFT**: Mints NFTs for campaign winners and manages the NFT gallery.

+For more on how real-time blockchain data is indexed and used, see the [Goldsky Mirror documentation](https://docs.goldsky.com/subgraphs/mirror/sources/subgraphs).

+## 📡 Goldsky Integration

+Ether leverages [Goldsky](https://goldsky.com/) for real-time blockchain data indexing, automation, and analytics.
+Goldsky pipelines process on-chain events and store them in a Postgres database, enabling features like live leaderboards, campaign automation, and NFT gallery updates.

+### Goldsky Pipelines Used

+- **ether-core-pipeline**: Indexes NFT mints, votes, campaign lifecycle events, and artwork submissions from the Sepolia testnet.
+Data is transformed and stored in the `ether_live` schema for use in leaderboards, notifications, and analytics.
+- **ether-automation-pipeline**: Detects campaign end events and final winner selections, triggering automation for campaign closure and NFT minting.
+Results are stored in `campaign_automation_triggers` and `campaign_final_winners` tables.
+- **ether-leaderboard-pipeline**: Streams live voting events from the Voting contract, supporting real-time leaderboard updates and transparent vote tracking.
+- **ether-nft-pipeline**: Indexes NFT transfer events for the GalleryNFT contract, powering the NFT gallery and ownership verification features.
+Data is stored in the `ether_gallery.nft_transfers` table.

+Goldsky enables Ether to provide instant feedback, live updates, and robust analytics by bridging on-chain activity with the app's backend in a scalable, reliable way.

 ## 🎯 User Journey

 1. **Connect Wallet** - MetaMask integration